Georgetown-University-Libraries/BarcodeInventory/PITCHME.md

 #HSLIDE
 ### Step 1: Scanning
 - Student Worker Opens Barcode Scanning Tool (PHP and JavaScript)
-- Student Worker Scans Books with a Barcode Scanner
+- Scans Book with a Barcode Scanner
  - Barcode Is Sent to a Web Service (AJAX)
  - Barcode Lookup Occurs in ILS (PHP and PostgreSQL via Sierra DNA)
  - Catalog Data Is Returned
-- Web Page Refreshes with Catalog Data for the Last Item Scanned
+- Catalog Data Added to Inventory Table
  - Title, Call Number and Volume Display in Large Text

 #HSLIDE
 ### Step 2: Evaluate Item
-- If an error condition is retuned (item has due date, unexpected location, etc)
+#### Status Error? (item has due date, unexpected location, etc)
- - Item is pulled from shelf and a color coded note is added to the item
+- Pull Item, Add Color Coded Status Note
- - Item will be sent to Access Services to Resolve
+- Send to Access Services
-- Student worker manually compares the Title, Call Number and Volume
+#### Title, Call Number or Volume Error
 - Student worker clicks a button to set an error condition
 - Item is pulled from the shelf and a color coded note is added to the item
 - Item will be sent to Metadata Servies to Resolve

 #HSLIDE
 ### Step 3: Evaluate Item Shelf Sequence
-- The Call Number of each item is normalized
+- Normalize Call Number (JS function)
- - Our ILS should do this, but it is not reliable
+ - ILS Normalization is Unreliable
- - We are using code from the University of Dayton to perform this step
-- The Normalized call number is compared with the previously scanned item
+- Compare normalized call number with prior item
-- Items that appear out of sequence with the prior item are color coded
+- Sort Error?
-- Student worker will re-shelf if appropriate
+ - Re-shelf if appropriate

 #HSLIDE
 ### Step 4: Complete Scanning Session
-- Student Worker Clicks Link to Save Work
+- Click Link to Save Work
- - A CSV representation of the inventory session is sent to a web service (AJAX)
+ - Send CSV representation of inventory to web service (AJAX)
- - The Web Service parses the CSV and creates a Google Sheet (Google App Script)
+ - Parses CSV and Create a Google Sheet (Google App Script)
-  - A new sheet is created based on the starting and ending call numbers
+  - Name file by starting and ending call numbers
+  - Create table cells
+   - Turn off auto-correct and formatting
-  - CSV data fields are added to the Spreadsheet with all auto-formatting disabled
+   - Add CSV data
-  - The link to the new spreadsheet is returned in a new tab
+  - Return page with a link to the new spreadsheet in a new tab

 #HSLIDE
 ### Step 5: Evaluation and Bulk Update